 Date Rape & Sexual Assault Support Resources

-If you believe you or someone you know has been slipped a roofie or date rape drug, or has experienced any form of sexual assault, there are options available for support.
+If you believe you or someone you know has been slipped a roofie or date rape drug, or experienced any form of sexual assault, these support options are available:

 - RAINN: RAINN is the Rape, Abuse & Incest National Network.
 It is a valuable anti-sexual assault resource.
 RAINN provides a convenient chat feature as well as a hotline for those who believe they have fallen victim to sexual assault and/or harassment.

 - National Sexual Violence Resource Center: NSVRC provides resources and tools for survivors of sexual violence, educators, advocates, and friends and family members.

 - State-specific resources: Many states also have their own sexual assault hotline and support services.
 Depending on your state of residence, there may be multiple resources you can explore to obtain the support and direction you need after experiencing sexual assault of any kind.